 Why We Chose To Visit Kaikoura From Christchurch

 Kaikoura is only a 2.5 hour drive from Christchurch, making it a perfect weekend trip destination.
 Along the way are some truly incredible coastal views, plus some mountainous winding roads for good measure (thanks, NZ!).
 We knew the weather was meant to be beautiful, sunshine rather than storms – yay!
-And, we knew there were cool things neither of us had done before.
+And, we knew there were cool things to do in Kaikoura that neither of us had done before.
 Why go anywhere else?

 We set about browsing for a place to stay and found a relatively cheap motel right on the beach front.
-We then thought about what activities we’d most like to enjoy during our visit.
+We then thought about what activities we’d most like to enjoy during our visit and what’s recommended for this time of year.
 Being winter, many of Kaikoura’s main attractions are at risk of being called off due to weather or won’t be as enjoyable in the cold.
 We ruled out swimming with dolphins due to the latter.
 We then ruled out dolphin watching as I’ve done that in Kaikoura on a previous visit.
 That left us with whale watching left on top!

 How We Chose to Go Whale Watching In A Helicopter